ETHZ-RobotX/SuperMegaBot/docs/core-software/update_software.md

 Path already exists and contains a different repository
 ```

 This means that the repository on your host is outdated and the URL of the new one is changed.
-In this case just delete the folder and execute again the import command
+In this case just delete the folder and execute again the import command.

 ```bash
 # Do not forget to change <...> parts